 - Physical and environmental security

 - Network and communications security

 - Reduce financial losses;

-- Meet legal and regulatory requirements: new regulations such as the NIS Directive and the General Data Protection Regulation (GDPR) call for improved incident response management and in some cases, business continuity management;
+- Meet legal and regulatory requirements: new regulations such as the NIS (Network and Information Systems) Regulations and the GDPR (General Data Protection Regulation) call for improved incident response management and in some cases, business continuity management;

 - Improve your culture and internal processes; and

 How we can help you develop cyber resilience